nickbauman/sharauprint/README.md

 just need for Linux to support it and your OS to be able to make PDF files you can drop on a share.

+This also turns any CUPS printer on the machine into an AirPrint printer.

 ### Requirements

 For this you will need a Debian or Debian-derived Linux